wso2-attic/identity-agent-sso/components/org.wso2.carbon.identity.sso.agent.oidc/README.md

 ### Configuring the web app

-Starting with the pom.xml, the following dependencies should be added for the webApp to be using the OIDC SDK.
+Starting with the pom.xml, the following dependencies should be added for the webApp for it to be using the OIDC SDK.

 Install it as a maven dependency:
 ```